 Viewing Wildlife in LBL

-Opened in 1963, Land Between the Lakes National Recreation Area spans 170,000 acres between Kentucky and Barkley Lakes in Western Kentucky and Tennessee.
+Opening in the late 1960s, Land Between the Lakes National Recreation Area spans 170,000 acres between Kentucky and Barkley Lakes in Western Kentucky and Tennessee.
 The area features a number of habitats, including forests, wetlands and open lands.
 In turn, the diverse environments allow for a variety of wildlife that visitors can enjoy.

 The Elk and Bison Prairie